PlushZ/master-thesis-presentation/slides.md

 Note:
 - 1
-- A variety of surveillance techniques are available for SARS-CoV-2.
-- Clinical testing is one of the most potent and widespread method.
 - Here is a simplified process that raughly represents sars-cov-2 surveillance.
     - Sample collection
     - Library preparation that can vary depending on type of biological data and final objectives